Betz Limit Header Image

 Betz Limit Rotating Turbine

-Since wind moves irratically around from place to place carrying with it kinetic energy, wind direction and wind velocity are therefore subject to both rapid and frequent changes.
+Since wind moves erratically around from place to place carrying with it kinetic energy, wind direction and wind velocity are therefore subject to both rapid and frequent changes.
 So any wind turbine must be designed to respond to both conditions as it rotates about a central axis.

 Generally, a wind turbine generator (WTG) generates power (P) proportional to the volumetric flow of the wind through it.
-This results in a pressure difference bewteen the wind entering the rotor blades swept area and leaving it as energy is extracted as it does so.
+This results in a pressure difference between the wind entering the rotor blades swept area and leaving it as energy is extracted as it does so.

 Thus the overall efficiency of a wind turbine is measured by how effectively the turbine can convert the energy within the wind into mechanical or electrical power.